How to Write a Methodology Section for Your Dissertation

 According to the latest research guide, the first and the most important function of such design is to help the student (or any other researcher) to answer all of the research questions by using evidence in an effective manner.

 Basically, in this section you need to tell how you have gathered data.
-In this chapter you should justify the chosen methods, including literature examination, phone and online surveys, interviews, etc. In addition, you need to explain why you have chosen people of a certain group, ethnicity, age, occupation and so on.
+For example, if we’re talking about an ethnography research, in this chapter you should justify the chosen methods, including literature examination, phone and online surveys, interviews, etc. In addition, you need to explain why you have chosen people of a certain group, ethnicity, age, occupation and so on.

 In this dissertation methodology chapter you need to get back to the initial questions.
 They will help you to continue planning the future work and set its general tone.
 Make sure the collected data is relevant to the examined topic.